 Not one of My Brightest ideas

 But let’s start from the beginning.
 I was in New Orleans for a whole week and intended to do what I always did.
+(Even 2 days in NOLA is a good way to start getting to know the city.)
 Get to know a city by walking every inch of it.
 Good thing I didn’t because from what I was told by each and every one I asked, walking around by yourself especially straying from the main roads was bordering on the suicidal.
 I might be silly sometimes but stupid I am certainly not and so with a pout I boarded the old city tram.

 It took me along Charles Street from the picturesque Garden District, which was my then abode and should be on absolutely every NOLA visitor’s list, and headed to the infamous French Quarter.
 I had already had a beignet, jambalaya and gumbo and so I headed straight to the Voodoo shop where I was supposed to meet up with my tour groups.
 The light was falling and streets were getting busier while neon lights flickered on and I was eagerly grabbing my skull fan.
 Let’s get the haunting on!